-Moving on to creators: according to Newzoo stats, in January 2019, Twitch logged an average 12,982 streamers per day, who between them created 1.9 million hours of live video content.
+Moving on to creators (and going back in time somewhat): according to Newzoo stats, in January 2019, Twitch logged an average 12,982 streamers per day, who between them created 1.9 million hours of live video content.

 This compares to a daily average of 4,505 gaming streamers on YouTube, who created 460,000 hours of content.
 Total Twitch streamers numbered 63,700 compared to 22,000 YouTube streamers.
 We might also note that YouTubers created less content per streamer than Twitchers – 21 minutes to 29.8 minutes respectively.